DAO Governance Attacks

 }

-Securing a DAO is like securing a bank vault - you do not rely on just one lock.
-Preventing governance manipulation outright requires an unyielding defense-in-depth architecture stacking multiple protective mechanisms.
+Securing a DAO is like securing a bank vault - you do not rely on one lock.
+Each mechanism below closes a different path, and they are meant to be stacked.

 What it does: Records voting power at a past block number (the "snapshot") before a proposal is created.
 Flash-loaned tokens acquired after the snapshot have zero voting power.